-Skhug or zhoug sauce is a brightly flavored Middle Eastern hot sauce many liken to pesto, chimichurri, and salsa verde because of its vibrant green color.
-Spicy, fresh, and fragrant, versatile skhug is a spicy herb sauce that adds a nice pop of color and heat to any meal.
+Skhug or zhoug is a bright Middle Eastern hot sauce many liken to pesto, chimichurri with cilantro, or salsa verde because of its vibrant green color.
+Use it to add a pop of color and heat to every bite.

 What is Skhug?

-You’ve probably seen the ‘zhoug’ recipes floating around the internet, popularized by Trader Joe’s and Tiktok.
-However, zhoug, also called skhug, is a delicious green sauce from Yemen.
-It is popular throughout the Middle East, and it also happens to be my new favorite condiment!
-Seriously, I want to put it on everything.
+You’ve probably seen zhoug recipes floating around online, thanks to Trader Joe’s and TikTok—but this vibrant green sauce, also called skhug, actually hails from Yemen.
+Popular throughout the Middle East, it also happens to be my new favorite sauce.

-There are many variations of skhug in Yemenite Jewish cuisine, including green (schug yarok) and red skhug (schug adom).
-And depending on where the recipe is from the green hot sauce may come with a different spelling or name, too – often going by names like zhoug, zhug, shug, schug, and even Middle Eastern pesto.
+There are many variations of skhug, including green (schug yarok) and red skhug (schug adom).
+Depending on the origin of the recipe, you may also see it spelled zhoug, zhug, shug, or schug.
+Some even refer to it as Middle Eastern pesto.

-- Olive Oil: What would Yemeni, Israeli, or Middle Eastern sauce be without extra virgin olive oil?
-Like our sumac onions, I recommend using high-quality olive oil since it’s a main ingredient.
+- Olive Oil: What would a Yemeni or Middle Eastern sauce be without good olive oil?
+I recommend using high-quality extra virgin olive oil, as it’s one of the main ingredients.

-- Lemon Juice: Fresh lemon juice is the perfect pop of acid to tie the condiment together.
+- Lemon Juice: Fresh lemon juice adds the perfect pop of acidity to balance the bold flavors.

 Additions and Substitutions